-The era of virtual reality it will also have an impact on travel: imagine a service that allows you to "test" the various options of a hotel room or an on-board service before you even book.
-Travelers will be able to search a hotel on the other side of the world and evaluate whether the game is worth the candle before discovering after a long journey that expectations do not correspond to reality.
-The accommodations that offer such a service will have enormous advantages over the competition.
+The era of virtual reality it will also have an impact on travel: imagine a service that allows you to "test" the various options of a hotel room or an on-board service even before booking.
+Travelers will be able to search a hotel on the other side of the world and assess whether the game is worth the candle before discovering after a long journey that expectations do not correspond to reality.
+The accommodation facilities that offer such a service will have enormous advantages over the competition.

 Internet of Things (IoT)

-The internet of things it starts to enrich our whole relationship with the context that surrounds us.
-The travel industry will also change because with a single device it will allow us to control many more things.
-Imagine that your smart watch can also open the room of your hotel, and you do not have to bring any key with you, but when booking online you already have the possibility to access the chosen environment.
+The internet of things starts to enrich our whole relationship with the context that surrounds us.
+It will also change the travel industry because with a single device it will allow us to control many more things.
+Imagine that your smart watch can also open your hotel room, and you do not have to bring any key with you, but when booking online you already have the possibility to access the chosen environment.
 Always with your smartwatch (or smartphone) you can also turn on the lights in the hotel, adjust the air conditioning or the temperature of the water in the bathroom.
-The internet of things will also facilitate the baggage handling process: our baggage will have a sensor that will allow us to track it and find it quickly among others.
+The internet of things will also facilitate the baggage handling process: our baggage will have a sensor that will allow us to track and find it quickly among others.
 Security will also benefit, with thefts made more difficult.

-With more calm (but not too much) also i passenger drones are about to take place in the cities of the world.
+With more calm (but not too much) also i passenger drones they are about to take place in the cities of the world.
 Every day we witness the test of a drone capable of hosting people to travel in automatic or manual mode.
-With a flight autonomy of 30 minutes and a radius of 40km squared, they are the ideal taxi to cross the city in a flash without encountering traffic.
+With a flight range of up to 30 minutes and a radius of 40 square kilometers, they are the ideal taxi to cross the city in a flash without encountering traffic.